 The purpose of this specification is to support the creation of trusted virtualized platforms.
 This raises important questions: trusted by who, and for what purpose?
 The answer varies.
 A platform trusted by a user to support his trusted banking application may not be trusted by an enterprise to download high-value data; a platform trusted to provide safe sandboxing by hotel guests checking e-mail wouldn’t usually be trusted to provide multi-level security for a government agency processing classified information.

 This means that in order for a trusted virtualized platform to be useful, it must provide its users and communications partners with mechanisms by which they can verify that the platform—both physical and virtual—is in a state suitable for the use which the user or communications partner has in mind.
 The same user may have different requirements in different circumstances; a proper trusted architecture should not support mere blind trust, in which once we give trust in a machine it is always assumed to be good for all purposes.
 Instead, we need to provide information which allows anyone who relies on the platform to decide dynamically whether this platform is trustworthy for their purposes now, has been trustworthy for those purposes in the past, and is likely to be trustworthy for those purposes in the future.
-We therefore refer to remoe verifiers—whether they are users or communications partners or anyone else seeking to determine the trustworthiness of the machine—as appraisers, since they are appraising the machine against their own set of approval criteria.
+We therefore refer to remote verifiers—whether they are users or communications partners or anyone else seeking to determine the trustworthiness of the machine—as appraisers, since they are appraising the machine against their own set of approval criteria.

 We refer to remote verification because local verification is an extremely difficult problem which requires specialized hardware support or major machine provisioning investment to even begin to solve: a compromised machine potentially has complete control over all calculations performed, so any verification method that does not use an external channel (such as user recognition of a secret picture) can be replaced with whatever results the compromised machine desires.
 True verification requires a safe place to stand outside of the compromised machine; hence, “remote verification”.
 The distance can be short; a USB dongle which performs a TPM-based attestation of the trusted virtualized platform and produces a green or red light upon verifying the results is still remote for our purposes, because it is separate from the platform itself.